5 Easy Crochet Coaster Ideas (+ How to Make Them!)

 round crochet coaster for beginners

-Simple, classic, and the perfect if you are a beginner.
+Simple, classic, and perfect for beginners.
 If you can single crochet in the round, you can make this coaster.
 It’s a staple in any crochet repertoire.

 Why’s it great for beginners?